yola512/HotelManagement/README.md

 ## :bowtie: Introduction :bowtie:

-The **Hotel Management** is a web application designed for comprehensive management of reservations, rooms, employees, and reviews within a hotel setting.
+**Hotel Management** is a web application designed for comprehensive management of reservations, rooms, employees, and reviews within a hotel setting.
 It is built on a stack featuring Spring Boot and a dynamic HTML/JavaScript (Chart.js) frontend, providing stable API endpoints for standard CRUD operations and statistical reporting.

 ## :person_fencing: Key Features:
 ### 1. Reservation Management (Bookings) 📇